Marc Forster: Life and career

-Forster directed the film adaptation of the novel World War Z, starring Brad Pitt, which Paramount announced at the 2010 San Diego Comic-Con.
+Forster directed the film adaptation of the novel World War Z, starring Brad Pitt, which Paramount Pictures announced at the 2010 San Diego Comic-Con.
 The film opened 21 June 2013 to more than $66 million and has grossed more than $540 million worldwide.
-Until 2025, it was the highest-grossing film of Brad Pitt’s career, before being surpassed by F1: The Movie, and remains the most successful Zombie movie of all time.
+Until 2025, it was the highest-grossing film of Brad Pitt’s career, before being surpassed by F1: The Movie, and remains the most successful zombie film of all time.

-Forster directed his screenplay of All I See Is You, a visually driven drama following a blind woman (Blake Lively) and her husband (Jason Clarke) who, upon the restoration of her sight, begin to discover previously unseen and disturbing details about themselves and their marriage, released in 2016.
+Forster directed his screenplay of All I See Is You (2016), a visually driven drama following a blind woman (Blake Lively) and her husband (Jason Clarke) who, upon the restoration of her sight, begin to discover previously unseen and disturbing details about themselves and their marriage.

 In November 2016, Walt Disney Pictures announced that Forster would direct the live-action film adaptation of Winnie the Pooh, which was titled Christopher Robin.
 The film had its world premiere on 30 July 2018, and was theatrically released on 3 August 2018.
 Forster along with Will Smith bought German rights group Telepool in June 2018.

-In October 2020, Mattel announced that Forster will be directing and producing a live-action animated Thomas & Friends film based on the franchise of the same name.
+In October 2020, Mattel announced that Forster will be directing and producing a live-action animated film based on the Thomas & Friends franchise.

 In January 2022, it was announced that Forster would reunite with Finding Neverland screenwriter David Magee and direct A Man Called Otto, an English-language remake of the Swedish film A Man Called Ove starring Tom Hanks.
 Filming began in February 2022 in Pittsburgh, while Sony Pictures acquired the worldwide distribution rights for $60 million at the European Film Market, the highest-ever figure paid at the market for a film, for theatrical release in December 2022.
 In July, Forster was announced the director of an adaptation of the Neil Gaiman fantasy novel The Graveyard Book, for Walt Disney Pictures.